Soolyeon Cho, Ph.D.

 NC State University, Raleigh, NC

-– Integrating with the Ph.D. in Design Program and the Master of Architecture Program by encouraging students’ involvement in addressing Building Energy issues and the development of pedagogical goals focused on Sustainability.
+- Collaborating with the Ph.D. in Design Program and the Master of Architecture Program to engage students in addressing building energy issues and to develop pedagogical goals that emphasize sustainability.

-– Administering coursework that enables students to develop the fundamental knowledge and the skills necessary in order to achieve the goals for Sustainability that the School and professional practices have identified.
+- Offering coursework that equips students with the knowledge and skills needed to pursue sustainability goals identified by the School and professional practices.

 • Building Energy Modeling, Simulation, and Optimization